 Ingredients

-- Onion-Red onions work best, though you may use white onions, shallots or spring onions too.
+- Onion- Red onions work best, though you may use white, yellow onion, shallots, or spring onions too.

-- Capsicum-I love adding capsicum to vegetables as it adds vibrant colors and a peppery taste to dishes.
-They are a great source of vitamin C and provide a crunchy texture to stir-fries and salads.
-I have used green capsicum.
-Feel free to add bell peppers.
+- Capsicum- I love adding capsicum to vegetables as it adds vibrant colors and a peppery taste to dishes.
+Feel free to add red bell pepper.

 - Beans- Fresh Green beans work great.
 They add a satisfying crunch and texture to recipes.
-They are packed with protein, fiber, and nutrients, making them a nutritious addition to this recipe.
 You may add veggies like zucchini as subs too.

 - Peas- Sweet and tender green peas add freshness and color to this stir fry.
 I have used Safal Frozen peas but you may use fresh peas too.

-- Pumpkin-I have used green skin pumpkin and it adds slightly sweet and nutty flavor.
-It provides a velvety texture and is rich in vitamins and fiber, making it a wholesome addition to this vegetable.
+- Pumpkin- I have used green skin pumpkin, which adds a slightly sweet and nutty flavor.
+It provides a velvety texture.

 - Paneer- Paneer is a soft and creamy Indian cheese that adds a mild and creamy taste to dishes.
-It has a firm texture and is a protein source of this dish.
-You may swap it with Tofu for making it Vegan.
+It has a firm texture and is a protein source in this dish.
+You may swap it with Tofu to make it Vegan.

-- Ghee-is an important ingredient of this recipe.
-While you may use vegetable oil, I relish the nutty flavor and aroma that comes from Ghee.
+- Ghee- is an important ingredient of this recipe.
+While you may use vegetable oil, sesame oil, peanut oil, or coconut oil, I relish the nutty flavor and aroma that comes from Ghee.
 You may swap it with vegan oil to make this recipe vegan.

 - Green Chili- Add fresh chopped green chilies to make this vegetable spicy.
 Feel free to adjust the heat.

 - Salt and Spices-Normal table salt, Turmeric powder, red chilly powder, and Cumin Seeds work best.
-I made it light spicy and omitted Garam Masala.
-Feel free to experiment with spices like Coriander powder, fresh coriander leaves, dried Fenugreek leaves.
+I made it light and spicy and omitted Garam Masala.
+Feel free to experiment with spices like Coriander powder, fresh coriander leaves, and dried Fenugreek leaves.
+You may make it Chinese style by adding black vinegar, soy sauce, sesame seeds, or vegan oyster sauce.

 Variations

-- Mediterranean Mushroom Stir Fry: Infuse your stir fry with Mediterranean flavors by adding ingredients like sun-dried tomatoes, Kalamata olives, artichoke hearts, and feta cheese.
-Season it with herbs like oregano and basil to create a unique fusion of flavors
+- Mediterranean Mushroom Stir Fry: You may add ingredients like sun-dried tomatoes, Kalamata olives, artichoke hearts, and feta cheese.
+Season it with herbs like oregano and basil.

-- Add A Sauce- You may add cream, soy sauce or coconut milk to spice this mushroom stir fry and make it a perfect gravy vegetable for rice.
+- Add A Sauce- You may add cream, soy sauce, savory sauce, or spicy sauce to spice this mushroom stir fry and make it a perfect gravy vegetable for rice.

-- Add Fresh Leafy Greens- Add cilantro, spinach or kale leaves for adding more freshness and color to this recipe.
+- Add Fresh Leafy Greens- Add cilantro, spinach, or kale leaves to add more freshness and color to this recipe.

 Expert Tips